MicrosoftDocs/cpp-docs/docs/vs-2015/mfc/reference/clistctrl-class.md

  A pointer to an array of `RECT` structures (or [CRect](../Topic/CRect%20Class.md) objects) that receive the working areas of the list view control.
 Values in these structures are in client coordinates.

 ### Remarks
- This member function implements the behavior of the Win32 macro, [ListView_GetWorkAreas](http://msdn.microsoft.com/library/windows/desktop/bb775024), as described in the [!INCLUDE[winSDK](../Token/winSDK_md.md)].
+ This member function implements the behavior of the Win32 macro, [ListView_GetWorkAreas](http://msdn.microsoft.com/library/windows/desktop/bb775024), as described in the Windows SDK.

 ### Example
   See the example for [CListCtrl::GetNumberOfWorkAreas](#clistctrl__getnumberofworkareas).